 So what is a home Barista?

-Depending on the skill of the user, along with the capabilities of the espresso machine, and the grinding machine it’s paired with, a traditional espresso machine has the potential to produce stunning espresso.
+Depending on the skill of the user, along with the capabilities of the espresso machine, and the grinding machine it’s paired with, a traditional espresso coffee machine has the potential to produce stunning espresso.

 Check Price - Amazon UK

-By the way, if you do get a La Pavoni Euripiccola, just beware, I still have a fairly large scar on my forearm where I lost a chunk of my skin when I reached behind it!
+By the way, if you do get a La Pavoni Euripiccola, extremely beware, I still have a fairly large scar on my forearm where I lost a chunk of my skin when I reached behind it!

 There’s no two ways about it, being a home Barista is a hobby.